ochaloup/blog-and-twitter-stuff/temp/spl-gov-in-marinade.md

 ### Draft

 A new proposal is created in `Draft` state.
 The proposal consists of set of options (each of them is determined by a string label and an index in the array where it's stored).
-The proposal stays in `Draft` state until it's signed-off.
 When in `Draft` state the creator of the proposal may add multiple signatories to the proposal with [`AddSignatory` instruction](https://github.com/solana-labs/solana-program-library/blob/governance-v3.1.0/governance/program/src/processor/mod.rs#L162).
-The proposal moves to `Voting` state only when all signatories are placed in.
-That way one may ensure that the proposal won't leave the `Draft` state
+The proposal moves to `Voting` state only when all signatories sign the "drafted" proposal (we consider "drafted" proposal one in `Draft` or `SigningOff` state).
-(i.e., it's not ready to take votes) until yet another signatory signs.
-When that should be ensured it's expected to place the`AddSignatory` instruction into the same transaction as where the `CreateProposal` is executed.
+That way one may ensure that the proposal won't leave the "drafted" state until all defined signatories confirms the proposal is prepared to be voted on (i.e., until not ready to take votes).

+Calling the `AddSignatory` instruction is not required as for moving the proposal to `Voting` state at least the signatory of the creator is required.
+When a signatory has been appointed by calling the `AddSignatory` instruction then signature of the creator is not demanded for the proposal to move to `Voting` state.
-When a first signer signs, the proposal enters to the `SigningOff` state.
-The `SigningOff` state has got the same sense as the `Draft` state.
+When a first signatory signs the proposal by call of the `SignOffProposal` instruction the proposal moves to `SigningOff` state and no other signature can be added.
+When all signatories (or the creator herself) sign the proposal the proposal moves to `Voting` state immediately at the call of `SignOffProposal` instruction.

 Until the proposal is in `Voting` state one can call `InsertTransaction` instruction to bound instructions to an option of the proposal.
 The option is defined by an index within the array structure and that index is passed to `InsertTransaction` instruction.
 The call may be repeated for the same option to place in multiple instructions.

 **NOTE:** On creating a proposal, there is deposited [a certain amount of SOLs](https://github.com/solana-labs/solana-program-library/blob/governance-v3.1.0/governance/program/src/processor/process_create_proposal.rs#L188)